-For academic issues, the student should refer to the Academic Grievance Policy on page 38.
+For academic issues, the student should refer to the Academic Grievance Policy on page 37.

-For non-academic issues,
+For non-academic issues

-- Residential students should seek resolution with the Director of the particular office first.
-If not satisfied with the resolution, a formal written complaint can be sent to Office of Student Development, care of Kyle White, kwhite@okwu.edu. - Adult & Graduate Studies (online and on-ground) students would seek resolution with the Director of the particular office first.
-If not satisfied with the resolution, a formal written complaint can be sent to Dean of AGS Operations, care of Patricia Leggett, pleggett@okwu.edu.
+Adult & Graduate Studies (online and on-ground) students would seek resolution with the Director of the particular office first.
+If not satisfied with the resolution, a formal written complaint can be sent to Vice President of Enrollment Services, care of Samantha Peterson, speterson@okwu.edu.